Current Exhibition

 Date: 6th September 2024 - 19th October 2024

 In the painting REQUIEM FOR A BROKEN BOWL (2020), one of the most intimate and utilitarian garments, the sport sock, becomes a symbol of self-loathing, indignity, and solitude.
-In response to this painting by multidisciplinary artist Samuel Eyles, Cyana Madsen has curated PROTRUSION: a collaboration with the artist Samuel Eyles (2024).
+In response to this painting by multidisciplinary artist Samuel Eyles, Cyana Madsen curated PROTRUSION: a collaboration with the artist Samuel Eyles (2024).

-In celebration of MADSEN SYLVESTER STUDIO’s first collaborative project, a durational event was held on the evening of Friday, 6th September 2024 and will be exhibited until Monday, 9th September 2024.
+In celebration of MADSEN SYLVESTER STUDIO’s first collaborative project, a durational event was held on the evening of Friday, 6th September 2024 and was exhibited until Monday, 9th September 2024.
 Visitors to the private view of PROTRUSION: a collaboration with the artist Samuel Eyles were invited to contribute a participatory response to Eyles’ painting Iv changed Sam, I wear a hat now (2018).
 Using discarded glassware they had drunk from, visitors created their own protrusion in the membrane between the world rendered on Eyles’ canvas, and the exhibition space.

 Exhibition 2: Curare, or toward a studio ethos